 - Is it really true that you are just not good enough?
 Or is it a confidence issue?
 What evidence do you have both for the belief and against it? (try writing these down)

 - What makes others good (or ‘better’ than you)?
 If they have the capabilities, why can’t you?

 - What did they do to get to where they are?
 How far or close are you from them?

 - What is ENOUGH?
 How high have you set your own benchmark?
 Too high perhaps?

 2. I can’t do it

 Question: What’s the fundamental difference between the people that ‘do’ and the people that ‘don’t’?

 Answer: Those that ‘DO’ believe they can, or at the very least they can certainly give it a go.
 Those that ‘DON’T’ – don’t.
 Period.

 It’s the perfect reason to not even try.
-‘CAN’T’ shuts your brain down!
+‘CAN’T’ is a negative thought that shuts your brain down!
 Your mind doesn’t feel sorry for you and thinks ‘oh they’re just being a little insecure today, we’ll give it ago anyway’, it takes it as a command!
 It becomes a belief and so you will avoid any and every opportunity to do it.
 What it also does is program your focus, this is operated by the Reticulating Activator System (RAS for short), the part of your brain responsible for attention.
 You’ve seen this guy in action before.
 For example, ever been thinking of going to Greece on your holidays and suddenly there’s advertisements everywhere, Greece is on TV, you overhear someone talking about it on the train.
 Must be a sign right?
 WRONG, it’s your RAS in action.

 Check out this TEDx talk if you want to know more.